-Many couples who choose to live together before getting married, or with no intention of ever getting married, do so in the belief that their rights are the same as those of a married couple.
+Many of those who choose to live together before getting married, or with no intention of ever getting married, do so in the belief that Unmarried Couples Rights are the same as those of a married couple.
 This belief is false.
 There is no concept of a “common law” spouse in English law, and there is a lack of legal protection in the event of separation.

 The lack of definitive legal provision for unmarried couples means that disputes in this area are often complex and outcomes can be uncertain.
 For this reason, it is better to clearly set out the basis on which assets are owned, and how they should be distributed on separation, from the outset.
 There are different ways to achieve this, but a cohabitation agreement setting out each person’s rights and obligations is often the best option.

 If a written agreement is in place, resolving issues on the separation of an unmarried couple is relatively simple.
-Where no such agreement exists, disputes will often be settled based on the ownership of assets, regardless of the previously stated intentions of the parties.
-This often leaves one party feeling unfairly treated.
+Where no such agreement exists, disputes will often be settled based on the ownership of property, regardless of the previously stated intentions of the parties.
+This often leaves one person feeling unfairly treated.

-Contact Lanyon Bowdler's team of expert family law solicitors for legal advice specific to issues faced by unmarried couples.
+Contact Lanyon Bowdler's team of expert family law solicitors for legal advice specific to Unmarried Couples Rights and cohabiting couples property ownership disputes.

 Our advice would always be to think about how you intend your property to be dealt with if you separate, and clearly express this intention in writing.
-The experts in our team have drafted a wide variety of cohabitation and other agreements for unmarried couples, setting out exactly how their property should be distributed, which avoids complex and expensive proceedings later.
+Our team of Unmarried Couples Rights solicitors has drafted a wide variety of cohabitation and other agreements for unmarried partners, setting out exactly how their property should be distributed, which avoids complex and expensive proceedings later.

-Where this is not the case, we have experience supporting unmarried cohabitants across the full range of situations which can occur on separation, such as:
+Where this is not the case, we have vast experience with Unmarried Couples Rights, and support unmarried cohabitants across the full range of situations which can occur on separation, such as:

 We are renowned for our passion and commitment to customer service.
 Recognised in The Legal 500 as a “brilliant firm that competes with the very best of family law teams in the UK”, we work hard to fully understand your individual circumstances and will be by your side throughout what can be an emotional and distressing time.
 As an indication of our commitment to understanding clients in specific circumstances, we signed the Armed Forces Covenant and are members of the NFU’s legal panel.
-Whatever your circumstances, we provide the clear, pro-active, and practical advice you need.
+Whatever your circumstances, we provide the clear, proactive, and practical advice you need regarding Unmarried Couples Rights.

 The best way to protect your rights to an asset is to formally agree what those rights are from the outset.
 These conversations can be difficult, but they are much less difficult, and expensive, than a legal dispute following separation.